farukhrana14/metro-one-react-auth/README.md

 Live site: [https://metro-one-20210319.firebaseapp.com/](https://metro-one-20210319.firebaseapp.com/) to view it in the browser.

 Git Repo: [https://github.com/Porgramming-Hero-web-course/react-auth-farukhrana14/](https://github.com/Porgramming-Hero-web-course/react-auth-farukhrana14/) to view it in the browser.
-(Temorarily the repo will remain private)
+(Temporarily the repo will remain private)